easytarget/SBCEye/README.md

 ## Database and ssd wear reduction.

-I have written this to be very low impact on the host; database readings are cached and disk writes only happen every five minutes in order to minimise impact on the SD card.

-When running without a display the the program typically consumes less than 1% of one CUP core.
-Adding a display increases this but not by much overall.
-There is in-built housekeeping to do database backups, dumps and log rotation.
+I have written this to be very low impact on the host; database readings are cached and disk writes only happen every five minutes in order to minimize impact on the SD card.
+There is in-built housekeeping to do database backups, online dumps and log rotation.

-_Bonus!_ Control a light connected to a GPIO pin via a button and/or url, this is a convenience feature I added for myself so I can easily toggle my workbench lamps when in the room, or remotely via the web when viewing my webcams.
+_Bonus!_ Control a light connected to a GPIO pin via a button and/or URL, this is a convenience feature I added for myself so I can easily toggle my workbench lamps when in the room, or remotely via the web when viewing my webcams.

-Written in Python as a learning excercise, it draws heavily on [RRDtool](https://pypi.org/project/rrdtool/), [RPI.GPIO](https://pypi.org/project/RPi.GPIO/), [psutil](https://pypi.org/project/psutil/), the default python [http.server](https://docs.python.org/3/library/http.server.html) and [CircuitPython](https://github.com/adafruit/circuitpython) for interfacing with sensor and screen.
+Written in Python as a learning exercise, it draws heavily on [RRDtool](https://pypi.org/project/rrdtool/), [RPI.GPIO](https://pypi.org/project/RPi.GPIO/), [psutil](https://pypi.org/project/psutil/), the default python [http.server](https://docs.python.org/3/library/http.server.html) and [CircuitPython](https://github.com/adafruit/circuitpython) for interfacing with sensor and screen.

 ## A Picture is Worth a Thousand Words